hexbatch/apple-core/v1/docs/core-overview.md

 ### Management flags

 * allows_set: evaluated for truthful determines if a token can be added to a token set
+* allows_set_operation : evaluated for truthful to see if the set operation can take place
+* attribute_filter : if present, only the attribute named here in the target-attribute will be allowed, if the value is truthful

 ### Organization